AppletunsApples/Hedgie-Essentials-Resources/README.md

 > Unlike [NonoNever's version (Level Caps EX)](https://eeveeexpo.com/resources/1481/), it lets you use **both soft and hard level caps** in the same game.
 This means both can be implemented ingame for whatever you may desire to be used for.
 The code also includes a **Rare Candy-like item** that stops Pokémon from going over the level cap when used.
 The original Rare Candy still works the same, so you can include both versions if you want.

 - Default Player Names
-> A default name given to the player instead of their base name if they do not enter any name in normally.
+> A predefined name given to the player character instead of the player's compurer name if they do not enter any name in normally.

 - Evolutions in Battle
 > Allows level-based or related evolutions to be done in battle.